 Among her community involvement, she serves on the Board of Directors for the Institute for Inclusion in the Legal Profession and on the Advisory Committees for Legal Outreach and the Vance Center for International Justice of the NYCBA.

-Donna is an associate in the Public Law section of the firm’s Houston office.
-Her practice focuses on public finance which includes representing local governments, state agencies and school districts in connection with infrastructure, financings and related projects.
+Donna is an associate in the Public Finance section of the firm’s Houston office.
+Her practice focuses on public finance and public law matters, which includes representing local governments, state agencies and school districts in connection with infrastructure, financings and related projects.

 Jeffrey works with outside counsel and information technology professionals to advise clients in all stages of discovery and to assist in proactive E-Discovery and data privacy planning using effective, efficient and repeatable strategies to get the best results, while minimizing risk and reducing cost.
 His litigation experience includes all aspects of civil litigation in state and federal courts, including post-trial motions and appeals.

 Jeffrey has extensive experience retaining and supervising outside vendors on behalf of clients who will handle sensitive data, including reviewing the terms of their service agreements to ensure compliance with appropriate privacy and security requirements.
 He also has experience in false advertising, unfair business practices, insurance coverage and bad faith, securities, contract disputes, intellectual property, class action litigation, leading foreign language review teams and assisting with internal investigations into potential violations of the Foreign Corrupt Practices Act (FCPA).
 He has been engaged in these capacities by Fortune 100 companies, major financial institutions and technology companies.
 In 2013, Jeffrey was selected as a Northern California "Rising Star" by Super Lawyers Magazine.

 Jeffrey also devotes a portion of his practice to pro bono matters.